a-barlow/quantr/README.md

 - Aimed to be accessible for beginners in Rust.
-- The distinction between physical observables and non-physical observables is made clear; but the latter is still made possible to retrieve.
+- The distinction between physical observables and non-physical observables that can be extracted from the circuit is made clear, where the latter is still possible to retrieve.
 - Prints the circuit diagram to the terminal, or saves it to a text file, as a UTF-8 string.
 - Custom gates can be implemented easily by giving their explicit linear